Leigh Morrison

 Pronouns: She | Her | Hers

-Leigh’s brings to this role a background in equity and justice, adult learning and curriculum design, as well as a passion for storytelling as a powerful means to social change.
+Leigh brings to this role a background in equity and justice, adult learning and curriculum design, as well as a passion for storytelling as a means to social change.
 She is enthusiastic about the potential for education in its many forms to advance equity and justice.
 Specific interests include increasing accessibility of education to those most impacted by systems of oppression; promoting culturally-relevant learning as a tool for individual and community empowerment; and leveraging strong educational practices to design antiracism, equity and justice-related education that is accessible, impactful, and enduring.

 Leigh is a contributing author in Racial Justice at Work: Practical Solutions for Systemic Change (February, 2023) with chapters Operationalizing Justice: A Radical Shift in Consciousness; How to Make Reparations a Reality Now; and A Racial Justice-Centered Approach to Learning and Development.